 How big is a newborn’s stomach?

-Updated May 6, 2023 – One of the challenges of being a new parent is that newborns and infants seem to be eating constantly, and yet we worry they’re not getting enough!
-Newborn breastfeeding and bottlefeeding is frequent because our babies can only take in small amounts at a time.
+Updated June 2025 – One of the challenges of being a new parent is that newborns and infants seem to be eating constantly, and yet we worry they’re not getting enough!
+Newborn breastfeeding and bottle feeding is frequent because our babies can only take in small amounts at a time.
 This blog answers the question… How big is a newborn’s stomach?

 Small, frequent feeds, sometimes up to 12 feeds per 24 hour period, are the norm in baby’s first weeks.
 If it feels like, All I’m doing is nursing/feeding! then you’re doing everything right.
 For breastfeeding moms, milk typically “comes in” on about day four or five after baby’s birth but the fact is that colostrum and milk are already being received before then.

 Remember, baby only drinks a cherry-sized amount at each feed.
-Also skin to skin contact with baby not only stimulates interest in feeding but helps both baby and parents in so many other healthy ways!
+Also skin to skin contact with baby not only stimulates interest in feeding, but helps both baby and parents in so many other healthy ways!
+And if you want to increase milk supply, it’s important to note that breastfeeding works on supply and demand, so time at the breast is never wasted.

 While there are teams of experts in newborn care, your baby is the real expert in how much to eat!
 Here’s the volume of an average newborn’s stomach so you can feel prepared for just how little and how frequently babies eat.